QCD evolution of the gluon Sivers function in heavy flavor dijet production at the Electron-Ion Collider: Conclusion

 \section{Conclusion}

 A major priority of the future EIC is to explore the gluon TMD PDFs.
 In this paper, we have investigated the use of back-to-back HF dijet production in transversely-polarized target DIS as a means of probing spin-dependent gluon TMD PDFs.
 We have calculated the expressions for the mass-dependent jet and collinear-soft functions at next-to-leading order.
 Using these expressions, as well as Soft-Collinear Effective Theory, we resum the large logarithms associated with these expressions at next-to-leading logarithmic accuracy.
 We then provide a factorization theorem for this process with QCD evolution in the kinematic region where heavy quark mass $m_{\mathcal{Q}} \lesssim p_T R \ll p_T$, with $p_T$ and $R$ being the transverse momentum and the radius of the jet, respectively.
 Furthermore, we generate a prediction for the Sivers asymmetry for charm and bottom dijets at the EIC, which can be used to probe the gluon Sivers function.
 We carefully study the effects of the HF masses by comparing our mass-dependent predicted asymmetry against the asymmetry in the massless limit.
 We find that, in the kinematic region we consider, the HF masses generate modest corrections to the predicted asymmetry for charm dijet production but sizable corrections for the bottom dijet process.
+Furthermore, we also consider the theoretical uncertainties from the scale variation.
+We find that the scale uncertainty can be compatible with the corrections from finite quark mass effects, especially for charm dijets production.
+In order to identify the mass effects and reduce the scale uncertainties one has to include higher-order corrections in the matching coefficients and the corresponding anomalous dimensions in Eqs. \eqref{eq:res-unp} and \eqref{eq:res-siv}, and we leave the detailed perturbative calculations in future work.